-The program generally sends information to participating universities by the first week of October each year.
+The program generally sends information to participating universities in early October.
 Information is updated annually and essay topics change from year to year.
 Any important programmatic changes are also announced annually with the new application materials.

 Must applicants be U.S. citizens?

 It depends.
 You need not be a U.S. citizen if you attend a university located in the United States.
-However, all applicants must be eligible to work in the United States for a full twelve months from approximately August 1 through July 31 following graduation.
+However, all applicants must be eligible to work in the United States for 10-12 months from September 1 through at least June 30 following graduation.
 Students on F-1 visas who are eligible to work in the United States for the full year may apply for the program.

 If you attend a participating school outside of the United States, you must be a U.S. citizen (due to work permit requirements).

 Am I eligible for the James C. Gaither Junior Fellows Program?